 Like all cross-cultural encounters, there will be challenges.
 In particular, those of us who are white are challenged to become ever more aware of the norms and consequences of racial privilege, and the cultural assumptions to which these often lead.
-As Unitarian Universalists, we explicitly honor the rich diversity of the human family and affirm the equal worth and dignity of all people.
 Your Leadership Team might wish to study together some of the recent books, study guides, and videos designed to help Americans better understand the ways racism continues to function through our institutions, laws and culture.
 In turn, this will help you be more awake to and sensitive about the racial and cultural differences your group will encounter in coalition work and in the offer of sanctuary.